apic-ai/apic-bee-pose-dataset/README.md

 # apic.ai bee pose dataset

-The apic.ai bee pose dataset contains annotation of 32 relevant keypoints on the western honey bees.
+The apic.ai bee pose dataset contains annotations of 32 relevant keypoints on western honey bees.
 Explicitly inferring the pose is beneficial for the identification of behavioral anomalies such as trembling after poisoning or infections.

 ![image](doc/img/pose_title.png)